 Robert’s Rules of Order provide a mechanism for HOA boards to tackle problems in a hierarchal order, which allows boards to reach resolutions more quickly on complex issues.

 Decisions are made by majority vote, but the rights of all members are protected through their right to speak and to vote

 Even on the most open-minded boards, sometimes votes don’t go the way you hope they will.
 When you feel strongly about the proposed change coming to your community, getting out-voted can be challenging.

 You may feel, for example, that spending money to increase your community’s landscaping is going to hurt the community long-term by taking more money away from the reserve fund.
 Adopting parliamentary procedure doesn’t guarantee that more votes will go your way, but it does protect the rights of individuals, minorities, and absent members.

 The rules are designed to enforce courtesy among members and enable all ideas to be taken seriously.

 While it does not make sense to always implement every rule in Robert’s Rules of Order, taking a few minutes to learn the parliamentary procedures outlined in Robert’s Rules of Order will save you and your fellow board members tons of time and help ensure that the process of governing your HOA remains democratic for all stakeholders.

-For more training on board-member-specific problems, check out Boardline.
+For more training on board-member-specific problems, check out Boardline Academy.
 We’ll be releasing more coursework on parliamentary procedures in the coming months, so stay tuned!